CyberGeekPk/Cybersecurity-Internship---DeveloperHub-Corporation/README.md

 # Cybersecurity Internship - DeveloperHub Corporation
 This repository documents the work completed during my cybersecurity internship.
+The goal is to identify and mitigate security vulnerabilities in a sample web application.

 ## Project Overview
 **Task**: Strengthen the security posture of a user management web application.